-A conviction for any DUI charge in California comes with penalties designed to seriously punish individuals caught drinking and driving.
+A conviction for any DUI charge in California comes with penalties designed to punish individuals caught drinking and driving seriously.
 You can expect thousands of dollars in fines and fees, a license suspension, and the likelihood of spending time behind bars.

-The specific penalties you receive for your DUI conviction will depend heavily on how the case is handled.
-Handled properly, you may be able to avoid a DUI conviction altogether.
+The specific penalties you receive for your DUI conviction will depend heavily on how the case gets handled.
+Handled correctly, you may be able to avoid a DUI conviction altogether.
 Even with a conviction, it is still possible to avoid jail for a DUI.

 Jail Time Can Be Sought for Any DUI Charge

-With no aggravating circumstances, the range of your possible jail sentence with a “simple” DUI will be determined by your DUI history.
+With no aggravating circumstances, the range of your possible jail sentence with a “simple” DUI will get determined by your DUI history.
 You face the following ranges for “simple” DUIs:

 - Between two and 180 days in jail for a first DUI conviction